 Please note that the average fracture force is 3100 Newtons +/- 1200 Newtons.

 In addition to independent impact tests at Harvard and Tampere University, in the United Kingdom, HipSaver hip protector was tested for reduction in the impact forces using a different test method by Professor Julian Minns, a well recognised British and international authority on hip protection.
 While testing HipSaver, Professor Minns also carried out a comparison between HipSaver and other currently available hip protectors.
 HipSaver achieved a consistent force reduction of between 40-42% on all multiple samples tested, leading to conclusion that HipSaver compares favourably with other hip protector products and provides sufficient protection against damaging effects of falls in the elderly.
-Such finding has been confirmed consistently in clinical studies and in practical use of the HipSaver in the UK, USA, Australia and other countries.
+Such finding has been confirmed consistently in clinical studies and in practical use of the HipSaver in the UK, USA, Canada, Australia and Israel.

 The impact tests performed by Professor Minns in accordance with Draft BS 8375-2013 for Hip Protectors used as Medical Devices - Performance requirements and test methods - Part 1: General requirements for manufacturers, processors and products.
 During tests, Professor Minns noted that the HipSaver pad is kept firmly in place in the garment and is larger than pads on other hip protectors, thus presenting lesser risk of ‘movement-related’ pad misplacement.
 Consequently, when worn, HipSaver pad will always potentially cover the greater trochanter area and the likelihood of an accidental fall with unprotected/exposed trochanter is negligible.